Schools and Programs

 The Shepherd School of Music

-In less than forty years, The Shepherd School of Music has become one of the most prominent music schools in the country, attracting an international student body of 300 music majors.
+In just over forty years, The Shepherd School of Music has become one of the most prominent music schools in the country, attracting an international student body of 300 music majors.
 Our illustrious faculty of artist-teachers is dedicated to the greatest possible cultivation of the talents of each individual student, and we make an enormous impact on the community by welcoming 75,000 visitors and holding nearly 400 events each year.
-Our top priority for the future is to fully fund our new opera theater, which will provide the facility appropriate to a world-class operatic training program and enable our young musicians to perform repertoire that is critical to their operatic and orchestral careers.
+Our top priority for the future is to fully fund the Rice University Music and Performing Arts Center, which will create a venue that will attract the most talented students and excite our audiences in Houston and beyond.

 Wiess School of Natural Sciences

 A small school with a global vision, the Wiess School of Natural Sciences sees the universe as its laboratory.
-The Wiess School is committed to opening new frontiers in knowledge, fostering collaborative relationships that leverage itsstrengths and sharing resources with partners in Houston and around the globe.
-In the coming years, the Wiess school will focus on establishing and developing interdisciplinary initiatives, particularly in the biosciences and bioengineering; attracting world-class scholars to Rice through faculty chairs, scholarships and fellowships; and ensuring that each of department is ranked among the best in its discipline.
+The Wiess School is committed to opening new frontiers of knowledge, fostering collaborative relationships that leverage its strengths and sharing resources with partners in Houston and around the globe.
+In the coming years, the Wiess School will focus on establishing and developing interdisciplinary initiatives, particularly in the biosciences and bioengineering; attracting world-class scholars to Rice through faculty chairs, scholarships and fellowships; and ensuring that each of its departments is ranked among the best in its discipline.

 School of Social Sciences